 + A Brief Silence for Reflection +

-Most merciful God, we are not worthy of all the kindness and all the love which you have shown unto your children.
-We have responded with disobedience and indifference, neglecting to use your gifts in your service.
+Most merciful God, we are not worthy of all the kindness and love you have shown unto your children.
+We have responded with disobedience and indifference, allowing our lamps to run dry.
 We truly deserve your wrath and punishment.
-For the sake of Jesus Christ we turn to you for forgiveness.
-Forgive us, renew us, and let your light shine on upon us, so that we may delight in your will and walk in your ways to the glory of your holy Name.
-Amen.
+For the sake of Jesus Christ, we turn to you for forgiveness.
+Forgive us, renew us, and let your light shine on us so that we may delight in your will and walk in your ways to the glory of your holy Name.
+Amen

 Our heavenly Father does not forsake his dear children.
-Jesus Christ was given to die for us, so that we might escape God’s wrath, and enter into the joy of our Master.
-For his sake, your sins are forgiven in the Name of the Father and of the + Son and of the Holy Spirit.
-Amen.
+Jesus Christ was given to die for us, that we might be prepared to meet the Lord when he comes.
+For his sake, your sins are forgiven in the Name of the Father and of the ☩ Son and of the Holy Spirit.

 PRAYER OF THE DAY